tausiful-islam/TinyToy/DEPLOYMENT_GUIDE.md

-# 🚀 Complete Deployment Guide: Supabase + Vercel
+# 🚀 Complete Deployment Guide: Its My Choicee E-Commerce Store

 ## 📋 Overview

-This guide will walk you through deploying your JoyfulFinds e-commerce application to production using Supabase as the backend and Vercel for hosting.
-Follow each step carefully for a successful deployment.
+This guide will walk you through deploying your **Its My Choicee** e-commerce application with **product variants system** to production using Supabase as the backend and Vercel for hosting.
+The application features a complete product variants system with Size/Color combinations, modern UX, and admin management capabilities.

 ---